NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 3/Muesello's Summoning Rune.md

   - name: ""

   - name: "Summon Monster"
-    desc: "`pf2:r` (arcane, summon) **Trigger** A creature enters the cloud of magical sensors.\n* * *\n\n**Effect** This trap summons a [[Bestiary 1/Sod Hound|Sod Hound]].
+    desc: "`pf2:r` (arcane, summon) **Trigger** A creature enters the cloud of magical sensors.\n* * *\n\n**Effect** This trap summons a [[Monster Core/Sod Hound|Sod Hound]].
 The sod hound rolls initiative and remains for 7 rounds, after which the spell ends and the sod hound disappears.
 The sod hound also disappears if someone disables the trap before the duration expires.
 The summoned sod hound can use 3 actions each round and can use reactions, unlike most summoned creatures."

   - name: "Reset"